Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials

-To evaluate the influence of interface properties on the fracture behaviour of composite samples, three unique fracture properties for the interface zone have been identified and are detailed in Table \ref{itz_prop}.
+To evaluate the influence of interface properties on the fracture behaviour of composite samples, three different new fracture properties for the interface zone are detailed in Table \ref{itz_prop}.
 Interface 1 represents weakened properties while interface 3 represents strongest interface properties.
 Figure~\ref{meso_opt_frac} illustrates the fracture path for the two inclusion scenario and shows that changing the interface properties deflects the fracture path.
 Figure~\ref{ITZ_graph} shows that these variations increase the peak reaction force and energy dissipation during failure.

-Figure \ref{meso_opt_frac} depicts the simulated fracture path for the two-inclusions scenario.
-As illustrated in Figure \ref{meso_opt_frac}, by altering the interphase fracture properties, the crack path is deflected.
-Specifically, as depicted in Figure \ref{e}, altering the material properties of the interface zone results in subtle variations in the simulated fracture paths where two distinct crack paths can be observed, with one being notably shorter than the other.
-As depicted in Figure \ref{ITZ_graph}, the variations in fracture paths lead to a rise in the peak reaction force, subsequently causing greater energy dissipation upon full failure.
-The discrepancy in fracture paths is particularly evident in Figure \ref{f}, illustrating a marked change when employing very strong interface properties.

-In the analysis performed in this section, two crucial insights are obtained: First, the role of morphological properties and their spatial distribution is central to the propagation of the fracture path.
-By influencing these factors, energy dissipation can be increased, which in turn improves the fracture properties of the material.
-Second, the importance of interface properties, which are often understudied in numerous studies, was highlighted.
-Altering these interface properties can influence the evolution of crack paths, potentially leading to increased peak reaction force.
+In addition, the effect of porosity within the microstructure on the final fracture energy is also investigated.
+Four circular voids with a radius of 2.5 cm are distributed within the microstructure in three different patterns and the resulting fracture paths and fracture energy are compared with the reference case without voids.
+The reference microstructure is shown in Figure~\ref{type4}.
+It can be seen that despite the removal of almost 3\% of the total volume fraction of the microstructure by incorporating voids, the fracture energy in Figure~\ref{void2} is higher than in the original case.
+This is because the voids have indirectly influenced the fracture paths, resulting in longer fracture paths in the case of Figure~\ref{void2}.